frankyeh/UNet-Studio-Website/doc/gui_cx.md

 For animal or pediatric studies, you may need to create a group averaged template as the template file.
 The function is located at [**Tools**][**P1:Create Template/Skeleton**].
 Select all fib files created using Step C1, and DSI Studio will generate a group-averaged template FIB file.

-4. **Assign index of interest**
+4. **Choose index of interest**

-The default setting is "QA" known as the quantitative anisotropy.
+The FIB file contains many diffusion metrics.
+The default choice is "QA" known as the quantitative anisotropy.
 You can also study other diffusion measures such as FA, AD, RD, MD, RDI, NRDI.
 Each metric will need its dedicated connectometry database file.

 The QA here is the SDF values sampled at fiber orientations, and the fiber orientations here are defined by the template in the previous steps.
 The sampled values are similar to QA defined in the native space, but there are differences.
 QA in the native space is defined on the peaks of SDF, but here the QA values are extracted at the template fiber orientations.
 The physical meaning is the same, but their evaluation approach is different.